Ramtek: Religious significance

+Ramtek hosts a historic temple of Rama.

+According to Hindu mythology, the ashram of the Hindu sage Agastya was situated close to Ramtek.
+The present temple was built by Raghuji Bhonsale, the Maratha ruler of Nagpur in 18th century after his victory over fort of Deogarh in Chhindwara.

 Attractions

 Khindsi Lake near Ramtek offers water sports activities.
 Ramdham, on the Jabalpur National Highway is a theme park with replica temples.
 Ramdham was later expanded into a water park, resort, adventure zone, agro zone, and bird zone by the name of Lighthouse Water Park & Resort.

+Economy

+Ramtek is noted for its betel cultivation, and large areas of farmland around the city are dedicated to betel production.
+Rice, wheat, and soybean crops are also some of the most important farm products in Ramtek's agricultural hinterland.
+Manganese mining is also a major economy activity in the area, with major mines around Kandri and Waitola to the west, closer to Mansar than Ramtek proper.
+There are also iron mines in this area.
+A rail line connects the mines to Ramtek.
+A handful of banks (four government-owned and two cooperative) and about a dozen credit societies operate in Ramtek.

 Demographics

 As of 2001 India census, Ramtek had a population of 22,517.
 Males constitute 51% of the population and females 49%.
 Ramtek has an average literacy rate of 75%, higher than the national average of 59.5%: male literacy is 82%, and female literacy is 68%.
 In Ramtek, 12% of the population is under 6 years of age.